btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 :::warning As a third-party host
 All your registrants' funds will go to your own Lightning Wallet.
-You will have to manually check and redispatch the funds to their respectfull owners.
+You will have to manually check and redispatch the funds to their respective owners.
 This could potentially become a burden.
 :::

 :::danger As an individual using a third-party host